keymetrics/on-premise/docs/BAREMETAL.md

 $ sudo chmod +x /usr/local/bin/docker-compose
 ```

-Then make sure you have logged in on the hub to be able to pull the private images:
+Then make sure you have logged-in on the hub to be able to pull the private images:

 ```bash
 $ docker login